SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 Taking it slow, we make it up the stairs, Pinkie helping every step of the way.

-Pinkie leads me over to my bed before saying, "Okay, get in bed and I'll tuck you in nice and snug."
+Pinkie leads me over to my bed before saying, "Okay, get in bed, and I'll tuck you in nice and snug."

 I was about to protest, but the idea of being tucked in by a loving friend sounded kinda nice after what happened today.